dbatten5/arraytex/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see the [docs](https://arraytex.readthedocs.io/) for more information.

 ## Contributing